lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 # Symbiosis

 Perhaps the study of symbioses takes place in between the ambition of system understanding and the practice of mechanistic research.
-The methodology of the reductionist dogma remains the field standard that my colleagues and I want to adhere to, also in this work.
+The molecular biology methods common to the reductionist dogma remain the field's standard that my colleagues and I want to adhere to, also in this work.
+We need to, for we study a young system.
-Studying a young system requires to first laying the groundwork.
+This requires to first do the groundwork.
-But always asking what it means for a system as a whole.
+But we should always ask ourselves what our findings mean for the system as a whole.
-Or, more often than not, forced to work with the system as a whole; this work focuses on an obligate symbiosis.
+Or, more often than not, we are forced to work with the system as a whole.
+This work focuses on an obligate symbiosis.
 In the context of this thesis, one symbiont without the other is either not viable or deeply unhealthy.
 Studying them in isolation without the perspective of the entire symbiosis risks being short-sighted.